Semi-ATE/QScreenCast/README.md

   * ? : not tested yet
   * ✗¹ : Complaining about availability of QMultiMedia, we need that to record the audio
   * ?¹ : Not complaining about QMultiMedia but complaining about codecs ... need to see if I can install the codecs.
+  * ?² : We got it to work in the past, but can no longer reproduce ... (ask Abdu)

 ```shell
 conda install ffmpeg